Here’s what we’re planning for Bird Trek Arizona 2020!

 On day 3 we will drive 180 miles to Portal, gateway to the enchanted Chiricahua Mountains.
 We’ll stop for lunch in Texas Canyon, whose enormous granite boulders will remind us of the 1950s westerns they played a role in.
 East of there we will begin to see Chihuahuan Ravens and their nests on power poles.
 We’ll roll into Cave Creek Canyon in mid-afternoon and set up camp for a two-night stand.
 While supper is being prepared, we’ll meet Mexican Jay, Bridled Titmouse, Acorn Woodpecker, and a host of other species that are characteristic of the wooded canyons of southeastern Arizona and Mexico.
 Screech-owls may serenade us at this site.
 The next day will be a full one, with an optional pre-breakfast trip into the desert for the dawn chorus, a morning hike (2 miles round-trip) up South Fork for Elegant Trogon and Arizona Woodpecker (and Apache Fox Squirrel), and an afternoon visit to the feeders at the Portal Store and elsewhere in Portal.

 Early on day 7 we descend from the Reef for a morning at the famous Ramsey Canyon Preserve.
 Individuals can sit and watch feeders, or take a short hike up the canyon under the towering sycamores.
 In the afternoon we move on to Patagonia (50 miles).
 After a quick stop at the Roadside Rest for our first chance of Varied Bunting (we may be too early for them) and Thick-billed Kingbird, we’ll stop by the Paton Hummer Preserve and have up-close looks at Gambel’s Quails and White-winged Doves under the feeders, as well as Violet-crowned and Broad-billed Hummingbirds.
 We move on to Patagonia Lake State Park, where we camp in luxury, with a lake and hot showers at our disposal.
 We’ll see if last year’s Verdin nest is being re-used and comb the lakeshore for White-faced Ibis, Neotropic Cormorant, and Mexican Duck, along with better known waterbirds.
+We’ll also hope for a return of the pair of rare Black-capped Gnatcatchers that nested successfully in 2019.

 For life-listers, our last day may be the most productive.
 We will make an early-morning trip to de Anza Trail, which runs through the luxuriant cottonwood bosque of the Santa Cruz River.
 We should encounter Gray Hawk, Northern Beardless Tyrannulet, Thick-billed and Tropical Kingbirds, and possibly Rose-throated Becard, Sinaloa Wren, and Rufous-backed Robin.
 The afternoon will be mop-up time.
 We will go wherever we need to in the Nogales-Patagonia area to pick up species we have missed, include a sewage plant (for whistling-ducks), the Roadside Rest, Paton’s, and Blue Heaven Road.
 The next morning we pack up, take the short drive to the Tucson airport, and say good-bye.
 If interest is high, though, an extension to look for ultra-rarities may be arrangeable.